VHDPlus/vhdplus-website/docs/community_overview.md

 Send us the `Documents\VHDPlus\CrashReports` file if the IDE crashed,<br/>copy the VHDP and VHDL file if there was a problem with the compiler and<br/> describe exactly as possible what you did before the problem, so we can fix it as fast as possible.

 ## Help us improve this website
 Our website is completely open source.
-If you want to support this project you can help us improve our documentation [here](https://github.com/HendrikMennen/vhdplus-website).<br/>
+If you want to support this project you can help us improve our documentation and add tutorials [here](https://github.com/HendrikMennen/vhdplus-website).<br/>
 We greatly appreciate your help ❤